MODERN HEBREW (IVRIT)

 Most of our students already have the knowledge of basic reading and writing at the end of primary school, However we offer support from the basic learning of the Alef – Beit , through acquiring the grammar and the use of the language, to GCSE and A-level courses.

-This particular part of the course develops an insight into the linguistic literary, historic and social achievements, as well as contemporary changes, in modern Jewish and Israeli society.
+This course develops an insight into the linguistic literary, historic and social achievements, as well as contemporary changes, in modern Jewish and Israeli society.